lriverawong/analytical-genomics-notes/README.md

     - synonomous mutations - those that do not cause an amino acid change (K_S) --> broadly neutral
         - in humans there is negative selection against them in a large percentage of human ORFs
     - nonsynonymous substitution is a nucleotide mutation that alters the amino acid sequence of a protein (K_A)
-        - genes under positive selection can be identified by number of non-synonomous mutations relative to synonomous ones
+        - genes under positive selection can be identified by number of non-synonymous mutations relative to synonymous ones
             - if there are more K_A mutations relative to K_S then gene is under positive selection
     - K_A (non-synon) / K_S (synon) = measure of selection
 - selection measure values